objektwerks/healthcharts/README.md

 HealthCharts
 ------------
->Healthcharts is an open source project, governed by the GPL.V3 license, with the
+>Healthcharts is an open source project, governed by the Apache 2.0 license, with the
 >singular objective of providing useful health charts sourced by simple csv/txt files.

 Charts